jekight/McLeadership/content/testimonies/testimony_aubriF.md

 +++

-I enjoyed the weekly field trips to so many fun places, the food, seeing my friends and Ms. Kelli!
-Somedays when my mom comes to pick me up I am not ready to go because it is so much fun!
+"I enjoyed the weekly field trips to so many fun places, the food, seeing my friends and Ms. Kelli!
+Somedays when my mom comes to pick me up I am not ready to go because it is so much fun!"

-- Aubri' F.
+-Aubri' F.